42749973344

 Reduce motion settings and screen brightness

-A bright, moving screen uses lots of your phone’s resources, and it may be the reason why your iPhone is slowing down.
-A slight adjustment to your screen brightness and motion effects can speed up a sluggish iPhone.
-Just note that reducing motion settings will affect autoplay videos and the user interface experience in some apps.
+A bright, animated screen can drain your phone’s resources and contribute to slower performance.
+Lowering your screen brightness and reducing motion effects can help speed up a sluggish iPhone.
+Keep in mind that adjusting motion settings may affect autoplay videos and certain visual effects in some apps.

 Here’s how to reduce motion settings on iPhone:

-1. Open the Settings app.Tap Accessibility > Motion.
+1. Go to Settings > Accessibility > Motion.

-Open the Settings app and then tap Display & Brightness.
-Reduce screen brightness using the scroll bar (you can strengthen screen brightness the same way).
-Turn on Night Shift to automatically reduce brightness when natural light is dimmer, and use Dark mode to keep the iOS theme darker.
+To change screen brightness settings on iPhone, go to Settings > Display & Brightness and move the scroll bar to the left to reduce brightness.
+You can also turn on Night Shift to automatically reduce brightness when natural light is dimmer and select Dark mode to keep the iOS theme darker.

 Get rid of widgets you don't need

 Widgets on your iPhone’s home screen allow you to see updated app content without having to open the app.
-They rely on background data (or strong network connectivity) and live updates that can keep your iPhone lagging with overuse.
+They rely on background data (or strong network connectivity) and live updates that can contribute to laggy performance.

-To remove widgets you don’t use, tap and hold the widget on your iPhone’s home screen and select Remove Widget.
-Tap Remove again to confirm.
+To remove widgets you don’t use, tap and hold the widget, select Remove Widget and tap Remove.

-Most apps don’t need to refresh until you open them, and disabling background app refresh can help you use less background mobile data.
+Since most apps don’t need to refresh until you launch them, disabling Background App Refresh can help conserve both battery life and mobile data.

-2. Toggle off background app refresh for the relevant app.
-Then, choose whether you want to turn it Off completely, allow background app refresh for Wi-Fi only, or for both Wi-Fi & Mobile Data.
+2. Toggle off background app refresh for the relevant app by choosing one of the following options: Off, Wi-Fi only, or Wi-Fi & Mobile Data.

-Disabling Background App Refresh for apps in iOS settings.
+Toggling off Background App Refresh for individual apps on an iPhone.

 Free up space on your device

-Did you take a million photos today or receive a massive video from a group chat?
-Or worse, is your iPhone too slow because you need to remove bloatware or junk files?
-Start by removing unwanted images and videos, then delete unused apps and bloatware.
 Clearing space in your memory can make your iPhone considerably faster.
-And remember, simply hiding apps on an iPhone does not free up storage space.
+But remember, simply hiding apps on an iPhone does not free up storage space.

 Restore to factory settings

-Restoring your iPhone to its factory settings because it’s slow should be your last resort, because it deletes all the data on your iPhone.
-Back up any data you wish to keep to your iCloud, computer, or external hard drive before performing a factory reset.
+Restoring your iPhone to its factory settings should be your last resort, because it deletes all your saved data and settings.
+The process is irreversible, so back up any data you wish to keep to your iCloud, Mac, or an external hard drive first.

 Here’s how to perform a factory reset on your iPhone: